-November 21, 2025 (2mo ago) — last updated December 31, 2025 (1mo ago)
+November 21, 2025 (4mo ago) — last updated March 4, 2026 (28d ago)

-Clean Code (Uncle Bob) Explained
+Clean Code Principles: Uncle Bob Explained

 ← Back to blog

-More than a decade after its first publication, Clean Code remains essential reading.
+More than a decade after its first publication, Clean Code remains required reading.
 Learn Uncle Bob’s practical principles—meaningful names, tiny functions, and continuous refactoring—to write readable, maintainable software that reduces technical debt and speeds delivery.

 Clean Code Explained: Uncle Bob’s Principles